 Cambridge International is committed to providing exceptional quality.
-In line with this commitment, our quality management system for the provision of international qualifications and education programmes for students aged 5 to 19 is independently certified as meeting the internationally recognised standard, ISO 9001:2015.
-Learn more at www.cambridgeinternational.org/ISO9001
+In line with this commitment, our quality management system for the provision of international education programmes and qualifications programmes for students aged 5 to 19 is independently certified as meeting the internationally recognised standard, ISO 9001:2015.
+Learn more at www.cambridgeinternational.org/about-us/our-standards/